-During our time spent traveling Southeast Asia Konrad discovered his favorite way of eating rice: fried rice baked inside a hollowed out pineapple.
+During our time spent traveling Southeast Asia Konrad discovered his favorite way of eating rice: pineapple fried rice baked inside a hollowed out pineapple.
 I don’t know how typical a Thai dish this is (considering an oven isn’t a standard Asian kitchen appliance), but we have only ever had this dish in Thailand.

-To keep the fried rice from getting too mushy in the pineapple shell, I pat it dry with paper towel first.
-Then bake it empty for about 5 minute to dry out even more.
+To keep the fried rice from getting too mushy in the pineapple shell, I pat it dry with paper towel first, then bake it empty for about 5 minute to dry out even more.

 Covering the leaves with foil will keep them from burning.

-Once the fried rice is prepared, divide it between the two carved out pineapple halves.
+Once the pineapple fried rice is prepared, divide it between the two carved out pineapple halves.
 It will pile high.
 And bake for another 10 minutes to heat through.

 Being baked inside the pineapple imparts such a unique tropical flavor to the fried rice.

 Did you ever recreate a recipe from your travels?
-How about Valentine’s Day – any plans yet?

 - 1 ripe sweet pineapple

-- 1 tablespoon vegetable oil
+- 1 tablespoon oil divided

-- 2 eggs, lightly beaten
+- 2 eggs lightly beaten

-- 1 cup frozen diced carrots and peas, thawed
+- 1 cup frozen diced carrots and peas thawed

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ¼ teaspoon black pepper
+- 1/4 teaspoon black pepper

-- ¼ teaspoon turmeric
+- 1/4 teaspoon turmeric powder

-- ¼ teaspoon coriander
+- 1/4 teaspoon ground coriander

-- ¼ teaspoon chili flakes
+- 1/4 teaspoon chili flakes

-- ¼ cup roasted unsalted cashews
+- 1/4 cup roasted cashews

 - 1 tablespoon coconut milk